sous-chefs/docker/documentation/docker_service.md

 - `docker_service_execute` - The simplest docker_service.
 Just starts a process.
 Fire and forget.
 - `docker_service_sysvinit` - Uses a SystemV init script to manage the service state.
-- `docker_service_upstart` - Uses an Upstart script to manage the service state.
 - `docker_service_systemd` - Uses an Systemd unit file to manage the service state.
 NOTE: This does NOT enable systemd socket activation.